 Neuromas (Nerve Tumors)

-Neuromas usually bring on the most severe pain while you’re wearing high heels or any shoes that squeeze your toes together.
+Neuromas usually are the most painful while in high heels or any narrow shoes that squeeze your toes together.
+Burning pain under the forefoot and numbness in the toes are the most common symptoms.
 The pain feels like:

 - A burning sensation